What happens if you go over your credit card limit?

 Alternatives if your credit limit is low

 When you request a credit limit increase, your lender will perform a hard credit inquiry on your credit report.
-This might reduce your credit score by a few points, but if your credit limit request is approved, your new credit should lower your total credit utilization and give your credit score a boost.
+This might reduce your credit score by a few points, but if your credit limit request is approved, your new credit should lower your total credit utilization ratio — that is, the ratio of your available credit to your existing debt — and give your credit score a boost.

 Remember, credit limit increases are approved on a case-by-case basis.
 However, something as easy as updating your income with your credit card issuer could make you eligible for an automatic credit limit increase.